mtgordon/CBUConcerto2022/README.md

 ## 3.3Templates
 ## 3.4Data Tables
 ### 3.4.1 Data Table Attributes

+	Base Properties
+- Accessibility – Describes who can view and edit an object in the administration panel.
+This can be one of the following:
+  -	private – Can only be accessed by owner of the object, or super admins.
+  -	group – Can be accessed by owner, users belonging to the same group as the object, or super admins. o	public – Can be accessed by anyone logged in to the administration panel.
+•	Archived – Archived objects will not be selectable from test wizard parameters.
+•	Description – Text describing the purpose of the object.
+This is visible as contextual information when using this object.
+•	Groups – Groups that this object belongs to.
+Used in conjunction with Accessibility.
+•	Name – Unique, human readable identifier, that will be used to reference the data table.
+•	Owner – Object owner.
+Used in conjunction with Accessibility.
+Data Table Structure
+List of the columns in your table.
+Each column is defined by the following properties:
+•	Name – Unique identifier that will be used to address a column.
+•	Type – Data type of a column.
+This can be one of the following: o	boolean o	bigint o	date o	datetime o	decimal o	float o	integer o	smallint o	string o	text
+All tables must have an id column with the type bigint.
+This value will be auto-generated when a new record (row) is inserted into the table.
+The column is added automatically on table creation and cannot be edited or removed.

 ### 3.4.2 Data Table Description
+Data tables are how you are going to store everything for future reference.
+That includes question data and what results you got from students taking tests.
+It is imperative that you keep good database design in min when creating such tables.
+All the information stored is within a MySQL database and there are several ways to access it.

 ### 3.4.3 Accessing the Database
+There are two ways to access data tables within a test, using the “dataManipulation” node or using R code.

+Using the dataManipulation node
+Within a flowchart, you can create a “dataManipulation” node that has several inputs and one output.
+The node will help you structure a MySQL query that will ping your data tables

 ## 3.5Files
 ## 3.6Users
 ## 3.7Administration